friendica/docker/README-MAINTENANCE.md

 ### [`images.yml`](https://github.com/friendica/docker/blob/stable/.github/workflows/images.yml)

-This script automatically creates autotests actions based on the docker image version structure and variants.
+This script automatically creates autotests actions based on the Docker image version structure and variants.
 For example if there are two versions (like `2021.03-dev` and `2021.01`), it would create 3 runs (apache, apache-fpm, fpm-alpine) for each version, having 6 runs at all.

-Therefore, the script uses the official docker github action tool [`bashbrew`](https://github.com/docker-library/bashbrew.git) to transform the repository version structure into github action commands
+The script uses the official docker GitHub Action tool [`bashbrew`](https://github.com/docker-library/bashbrew.git) to transform the repository version structure into GitHub Action commands.

 This workflow is automatically executed because of a PR, a commit to `stable` or if the cronjob has found new updates.